nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ____________________________________________________
 ```

-### 2.11.
+### 2.12.
 Exit Program

-Exit the program once inventory check is completed.
+You can exit SITUS once your inventory check/ update is complete.

 Command: `exit`

+Output:
 ```
 exit
 ____________________________________________________